4ian/GDevelop/newIDE/README.md

 yarn deploy # or npm run deploy
 ```

-> Note: this will also upload the game engine (GDJS) and extensions sources, needed by the IDE and purge the CloudFlare cache.
+> Note: this will also upload the game engine (GDJS) and extension sources, needed by the IDE and purge the CloudFlare cache.
 If examples have been added/changed, be also sure to run `newIDE/web-app/scripts/deploy-examples-resources.js`.

 ### (Optional) Updating translations